CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 ### Configure Services

-Send a targeted API request to `/nvue_v1/service ` to set up NTP, DNS, and SNMP on the switch.
+To set up NTP, DNS, and SNMP on the switch, send a targeted API request to `/nvue_v1/service`.

 {{< tabs "ServicesConfig" >}}
 {{< tab "Curl Command" >}}